 Oska Pulse Review: Is PEMF pain technology for you?

-For the past year, I have been reviewing various products I have been trying for pain.
+For the past 2 years, I have been reviewing various products I have been trying for pain.
 This is because I live with chronic pain from a neurological disorder called dystonia, which I have had since 2001.
 I also know many others who experience pain from various causes, so I want to let people know what is available that might help.
 The latest device I have been using is called Oska Pulse, made by Oska Wellness.
-Oska Pulse is a PEMF machine (Pulsed Electromagnetic Field), a non-invasive, drug-free therapy, providing an alternative to pain medication.
+Oska Pulse is a non-invasive pulsed electromagnetic therapy device (PEMF) intended for relief or reduction of pain, including back, shoulder, neck, knee, muscle, and joint.
+It is a drug-free therapy, providing an alternative to pain medication.